What is depression?

 It is usually recommended to think of three factors when considering seeking professional help.
 They are frequency, severity, and duration.
 When the depressive symptoms increase in frequency, severity, or persistence, you may want to have a professional consultation.
 Sometimes you may seek counseling because you realize it is too difficult dealing with the depressive symptoms on your own.
 It may also be that other people have observed you cannot tell how you are doing and so it is important Look for other people to tell you how you are doing.

-Psychotherapy may be used alone for treatment or in combination with medication.
-Psychotherapy can work in different ways depending on the sources and symptoms of depression.
+Counseling may be used alone for treatment or in combination with medication.
+Counseling can work in different ways depending on the sources and symptoms of depression.
 It can help identify social and interpersonal difficulties and also helping you to make changes in those areas of functioning.
 Often times the sources have to do with one’s thought patterns.
-Psychotherapy can help target the negative, self-defeating thoughts and beliefs about oneself and the world and encourage you to develop more positive ways of thinking.
-Often times the focus of psychotherapy may be on your past experiences and ways they might be affecting your present life.
+Counseling can help target the negative, self-defeating thoughts and beliefs about oneself and the world and encourage you to develop more positive ways of thinking.
+Often times the focus of counseling may be on your past experiences and ways they might be affecting your present life.
 For many people, having a supportive, empathic and nonjudgmental listener is a powerful experience that is therapeutic in its own way.
 Sometimes it’s helpful to stay with the sad feelings and allow yourself to cry or feel angry.
-Psychotherapy can support you in working through your feelings, for example to grieve a loss or your feelings about a breakup.
+Counseling can support you in working through your feelings, for example to grieve a loss or your feelings about a breakup.

 How can medication help?